Skip to Content

 • Blue – Parking lots

-The New York State Empire Pass
+The Empire Pass

 An example of the New York State Empire Pass

-Photo courtesy of New York State Parks
+Photo courtesy of New York state parks

 Empire passes are available for 1 year, 3 years, 5 years or lifetime use.
 Just present your pass at the entrance station and your Empire Pass will waive the vehicle fee for day use entry.